Cancer Radiation Assessment and Tumor Evaluation

 Better Detection.
 Faster.
 Less Radiation.

-The 3D Hologic Selenia Dimensions technology provides clear and detailed breast images.
-It detects 41% more invasive breast cancers than traditional 2D mammography, while reducing false positives by up to 40%.
-The latest breast imaging technology can compress the breast in just 3.7 seconds, while ergonomic design greatly enhances patient comfort.
-This revolutionary system is the world's only breast imaging machine that can guide biopsy needle placement and has been approved by the FDA for image-guided vacuum-assisted biopsy/excision.
-This 3D breast imaging technology has a radiation dose similar to traditional 2D mammography.
-The C-view software can obtain 2D images from synthesized data, reducing patient radiation exposure.
+The 3D Hologic Selenia Dimensions technology provides exceptionally clear breast images.
+This instrument detects an average of 41% more invasive breast cancers than traditional 2D mammography, reducing false positive cancer results by up to 40%.
+The newly improved technology even reduces breast compression time to 3.7 seconds, and the machine's ergonomic design significantly improves patient comfort.
+This revolutionary system is the world's first and only mammography instrument capable of guiding a biopsy, and it is approved by the U.S. Food and Drug Administration for image-guided vacuum-assisted biopsy.
+The radiation dose of this 3D mammography is similar to that of traditional 2D mammography; the C-view software synthesizes 2D images from tomographic data, further reducing the patient's radiation dose.

 The Hong Kong Breast Cancer Foundation recommends routine breast imaging screenings every 2 years for women aged 40 and above.
 If you have breast cancer symptoms or a strong family history ofMammary Cancer, seek medical assistance and schedule a breast imaging screening.
 Early detection can improve the chances of successful treatment.